abougouffa/minemacs/docs/DOCS.md

 If a mode is quoted, it is left as is.
 If the entire HOOKS list is quoted, the list is returned as-is.
   This function does not change global state, including the match data.

-#### `(+add-hook!
-HOOKS [:append :local [:depth N]] FUNCTIONS-OR-FORMS...)` (macro)

-A convenience macro for adding N functions to M hooks.
-This macro accepts, in order:
-  1. The mode(s) or hook(s) to add to.
-This is either an unquoted mode, an unquoted list of modes, a quoted hook variable or a quoted list of hook variables.
-  2. Optional properties :local, :append, and/or :depth [N], which will make the hook buffer-local or append to the list of hooks (respectively),
-  3. The function(s) to be added: this can be a quoted function, a quoted list thereof, a list of `defun` or `cl-defun` forms, or arbitrary forms (will implicitly be wrapped in a lambda).
-If the hook function should receive an argument (like in `enable-theme-functions`), the `args` variable can be expanded in the forms (+add-hook! 'enable-theme-functions
-    (message "Enabled theme: %s" (car args)))

-#### `(+remove-hook!
-HOOKS [:append :local] FUNCTIONS)` (macro)

-A convenience macro for removing N functions from M hooks.
-Takes the same arguments as `add-hook!`.
-If N = 1 and M = 1, there's no benefit to using this macro over `remove-hook`.

 #### `(+setq-hook!
 HOOKS &rest [SYM VAL]...)` (macro)